|Financial Assistance Application Deadline||Interview||In-House Assessment||Admission Decision|

 There are many factors that go into admission decisions.
 Each candidate is thoughtfully considered by an Admissions Committee, and all elements of her file are reviewed holistically, including report cards, interview, SSAT, in-house assessments, and references.
 Once each candidate is reviewed individually, the committee then reviews the class as a whole and seeks to admit students and families who represent a range of diverse interests and experiences.

-If you receive a decision letter stating that your daughter is in the waitpool, it means she has met our entrance criteria, however, because we are limited in the number spaces for each grade, she did not fall among first-round offers.
+If you receive a decision letter stating that your daughter is in the waitpool, it means she has met our entrance criteria, however, as we are limited in the number spaces for each grade, she did not fall within first-round offers.
 Candidates in the waitpool will be re-considered should additional offers be made.

 There is no ranking to waitpool, hence why it is a “pool” not a “list.”
 Should a space become available, each candidate within the waitpool is reviewed again to determine suitability for the vacated space.